godotengine/godot-docs/tutorials/plugins/editor/import_plugins.rst

 user in the Import dock.

 You should choose this name as a continuation to "Import as".
 Eg. *"Import as Silly Material"*.
-Yes, this one is a bit silly, but you certainly can come up with a descriptive name for your plugin.
+Yes, this one is a bit silly, you can name it whatever you want but we recommend a descriptive name for your plugin.

 ::